TV Wall Mount Handyman in Mesa, AZ

 What's Involved in a Professional TV Wall Mount Installation?

-When someone calls and says "I need a TV mounted on my wall," they're usually thinking about one thing: hanging the bracket and bolting the TV to it.
-That's the last ten minutes of the job.
+Most callers focus on one thing: hanging the bracket and bolting the TV up.
+That's actually the final 10 minutes of the job.

-Then there's cable management.
-Running cables behind the wall looks clean, but it requires planning.
-We'll identify where your cable box, soundbar, and streaming devices will live, then route power and HDMI before the TV goes up.
-Doing it after means dealing with visible cables snaking down your freshly painted wall—and no amount of cable covers will make that look professional.
+Cable management separates clean work from sloppy work.
+Running lines behind the wall looks professional but requires planning.
+We map out where your cable box, soundbar, and streamers will live, then route power and HDMI before the TV attaches.
+Doing it after means cables snaking down your freshly painted wall.
+No cable cover fixes that.

 Why Homeowners Get This Wrong (And End Up Calling Us)

-Someone watches a YouTube video, buys a $40 bracket at the big-box store, and uses whatever fasteners came in the box.
+Someone watches YouTube, buys a $40 bracket, uses the included fasteners.
 Sometimes it holds.
-Sometimes it doesn't—and when a 70-pound TV hits a tile floor or hardwood at 6 p.m. on a Friday, that's not a fun phone call to make to your family.
-The cheap brackets from Home Depot last about 18 months.
-We don't use those.
-We use adjustable full-motion brackets from brands like Chief or Sanus that actually have some engineering behind them, cost a bit more, and hold solid for a decade.
+Often it doesn't.
+When a 70-pound TV hits tile or hardwood on a Friday night, that's not a conversation you want to have.
+Generic big-box brackets last about 18 months max.
+We use adjustable full-motion mounts from Chief or Sanus instead better engineering, longer lifespan, actually solid for a decade.

-Another common mistake: assuming all walls are the same.
-Older plaster walls need different anchors than modern drywall.
-Block walls (common in Mesa construction) need masonry fasteners.
-Studs that look straight to the eye might be slightly angled, which throws off your level if you don't account for it.
-A stud finder that's been dropped too many times gives false readings.
-These details matter.
+Another mistake: treating all walls the same.
+Plaster needs different anchors than modern drywall.
+Block walls (common in Mesa) need masonry fasteners.
+Studs that look straight might be slightly angled, throwing off your level.
+A dropped stud finder gives false readings.
+These details add up.

 TV Wall Mount Installation for Different Mesa Neighborhoods